-Ed and Lorraine Warren (Patrick Wilson and Vera Farmiga, respectively) are experienced demonologists.
+Ed (Patrick Wilson) and Lorraine Warren (Vera Farmiga) are experienced demonologists.
 They have dealt with their share of ghosts and demonic possessions, so Carolyn Perron (Lili Taylor) turns to them when her family is in trouble.
 She believes her house is haunted, and that the supernatural presence means to hurt her and her children.
-Ed and Lorraine agree to help on behalf of the church, but they make sure Carolyn understand their role.
+Ed and Lorraine agree to help on behalf of the church, but they make sure Carolyn understands their role.

-Ed and Lorraine do not deal with the supernatural presence themselves.
-Rather, they intend to collect evidence, inform the church, and the church will send a specialist to deal with the presence if necessary.
+Ed and Lorraine do not deal with supernatural presences directly.
+Rather, their job is to collect evidence and inform the church, and the church will then decide if they need to send a specialist to deal with the presence.
 Ed and Lorraine get to the house and quickly determine that there is definitely a dark, dangerous presence in the home.
 With no time to wait for the church, Ed and Lorraine decide they must try to deal with the dangerous entity themselves.
-The entity is powerful, and is certainly dangerous, but Ed and Lorraine may be this family’s only shot at survival.
+The entity is powerful, and it is certainly dangerous, but Ed and Lorraine may be this family’s only shot to survive.

 The Pros & Cons

 |The Pros||The Cons|

 The Warrens (+6pts)